Current revision: 0.4

 For about three months I studied currencies.
 I had a grasp of economics which helped me, but not much.
 Some concepts are hard to grasp at first, but apart from terminology - as it often happens - there’s nothing fancy going on under the hood.
 Once you understood some dynamics, everything seems natural.

 I’m not an economist1.
 I have owned small amounts of bitcoins in the past.
 I sold everything when the price doubled.
 I never owned any bitcoins ever since although I’m still interested in bitcoin, mostly the protocol though.

-The views stated here, are not mine.
-You won’t find any original content, as all these views can be find elsewhere.
+The views stated here, are not original by any means.
+At least most of them.
 I endorse the views stated in this article.
 If my views change, I will just update the relevant section add or subtract material.

 A currency is an exchange medium.
 Instead of exchanging apples to potatoes, we use currencies to facilitate transactions.
 Currencies are flexible and allow us to put accurate price tags on products.
 Prices are fixed by governments or regulated by the markets through supply and demand mechanisms.

 Of course the above situation can work out in regular or even stagnant economies.
-In troubled economies, where inflation can reach extraordinary levels, people will search for an alternative currency.
+In troubled economies, where inflation can reach extraordinary levels, people will look for alternatives that provider some sort of stability.